nuxeo/nuxeo-drive/docs/dep/2019-11 Amazon S3 Direct Upload.md

 from nuxeo.client import Nuxeo

-# Instanciate the Nuxeo client
+# Instantiate the Nuxeo client
 nuxeo = Nuxeo(...)

 # This is the document that needs a blob